-Also known as the Treaty Investor Visa, the E2 visa lets the holder live in the U.S. for a predetermined amount of time and carry out business.
-The visa holder’s employees and family members may also be eligible to come to the U.S. on E2 visas.
-Additionally, if a person’s status is lawful nonimmigrant, they may fill out the necessary paperwork to change their status to a classification of E2.
+Also known as the Treaty Investor Visa, the E-2 Visa lets the holder live in the United States for a predetermined amount of time and carry out business.
+The E-2 Visa holder’s employees and family members may also be eligible to come to the U.S. on E-2 Visas.

-While this is a great option for many foreign entrepreneurs, the requirements to obtain an E2 visa can be difficult to prove or satisfy, leading to unfair denials.
-However, if your E2 visa application or renewal is being denied, don’t give up hope just yet — you may have options.
-With the help of a skilled E2 visa lawyer at E-2VisaWorld, you can identify the reasons why your visa was denied and create an effective action plan to ensure the future success of your petition.
+While this is a great option for many foreign entrepreneurs, the requirements to obtain an E-2 visa can be difficult to prove or satisfy, sometimes leading to unfair denials.
+However, if your E-2 visa application or renewal has been denied, don’t give up hope just yet — you may have options.
+With the help of a skilled E-2 Visa lawyer at E-2VisaWorld, you can identify the reasons why your visa was denied and create an effective action plan to ensure the future success of your petition.

 E2 Visa Denial Reasons

 If your E-2 visa application has been denied, typically the Consular Officer will outline the underlying reasons.
 There are a few common reasons why your application may be denied.

 The first is that your investment may not be substantial enough.
 While there is no specific amount for what counts as a substantial investment, it can be difficult to get your E-2 Visa approved if the investment falls below $80,000.
 To meet the E-2 visa investment requirements, US immigration laws state that the investment should be able to support the start up phase of your enterprise and its growth thereafter.
 Read more about E-2 Visa basic requirements here.